Programme of studies

 Further details and explanations:

-- Student can write semester essay under the supervision of a teacher who teaches a course that student attends in a given semester.
+- Student can write semester essay under the supervision of any teacher who agree to supervise the essay

 - Each of four semester essays required to complete the programme has to be written under the supervision of a different tutor.

 - Semester essay on the forth semester cannot concern the same discipline which the semester essay on the third semester did (e.g. if student wrote semester essay for “Ontology A” in the 3rd semester, student cannot write essay for “Ontology B” in the 4th semester).